-When purchasing tickets, you will need to select International Will Call as your delivery method.
+When purchasing tickets, you will need to switch the tab on the delivery page from USA to Other Country and select International Will Call as your delivery method.
 Based on the selection of this delivery method, you will be presented with a list of countries when entering your billing address, rather than states or provinces.
 Your tickets will then be held at the venue's box office “will call” window on the event date.
 In order to receive your tickets, you must present the credit card that was used to purchase the tickets, picture ID, and the Ticketmaster order number issued to you during the sale.
 The “will call” window at the box office is located near the main entrance.

 Which performances have better ticket availability?